pyepics/pyepics/doc/installation.rst

 Testing
 ~~~~~~~~~~~~~

-Some automated unit-testing is done, using the tests/ folder from the
+Automated, continuous unit-testing is done with the TravisCI
-source distribution kit, and while the script ``tests/simulator.py`` is running
+(https://travis-ci.org/pyepics/pyepics) for Python 2.7, 3.4, and 3.5 using
+an Epics IOC running in a Docker image.
+Many tests located in the `tests`
+folder can also be run using the script ``tests/simulator.py`` as long as
-(note that the Epics database in ``tests/pydebug.db`` must be loaded in a local
+the Epics database in ``tests/pydebug.db`` is loaded in a local IOC.
+The
-IOC for the simulator and most of these tests to run).
-The following
-systems were tested for 3.2.4, all with Epics base 3.14.12.1 or base
+following systems were tested for 3.2.5 were tested locally, all with Epics
-3.14.12.2.
+base 3.14.12.1 or higher:

 +-----------+-----------------+--------------+---------------------------+